carpentries/workbench-docs/learners/devcontainer.md

 title: 'Devcontainer Extras'
 ---

-It's good practice to use separate environments when developing software.
+It is good practice to use separate environments when developing software.
 Many solutions exist across different programming languages and operating systems.

 The Workbench needs additional system and R dependencies to work, and these can be long-winded to install.